The Possibilities (Preacher): Filming

-Costume designer Karyn Wagner spoke of her role within "The Possibilities", more so her involvement in the van sequence with Cassidy, Fiore and DeBlanc, wherein Wagner stated, "For a stunt like this, you have to consider what you can get 8 to 12 of, because you nee multiple takes for principal actors.
-You also have stunt men who you have standing in for them, sets get dirty or destroyer; in this particular case you have dummies who also need clothes."
+Costume designer Karyn Wagner spoke of her role within "The Possibilities", more so her involvement in the van sequence with Cassidy, Fiore and DeBlanc, wherein Wagner stated, "For a stunt like this, you have to consider what you can get 8 to 12 of, because you need multiple takes for principal actors.
+You also have stunt men who you have standing in for them, sets get dirty or destroyed; in this particular case you have dummies who also need clothes."

 Negga, in an interview with The Wall Street Journal, insisted that she wanted to put in that would reveal Tulip’s quick-thinking on her feet within the scene between Tulip and the state trooper, as she stated, "She's really good at this.
 They added in that bit about how she has this technique.
 They're quite frightening, state troopers.
 I don't think you can easily talk your way out of anything with them.
 She has this trick where she has a veteran's ring ... which is actually a really terrible thing to do.
 She has the notion that, if it will help her out, she will go to extremes.
 At the same time, you don't feel judgment for her, and she doesn't do it out of any disrespect."
 Negga concluded that, "[...]
 I think that she’s really good at getting herself out of sticky situations, mainly because she’s really good at getting herself into sticky situations.
 There’s something about her.
 Even though she’s quite irreverent and loud, you can’t help but have affection for her.